Jamesxx98/Game-Cards/README.md

 # Game-Cards
-This are cards describing games which are incorporated using Javascript and HTML and CSS
+This are cards describing games which are incorporated using Javascript and HTML and CSS.